 John is from a tillage farm in Kilkenny.
-Prior to joining IT Carlow in 2017, John spent 10 years working for Teagasc as a researcher in crop production and biofuel technology.
+Prior to joining SETU Carlow in 2017, John spent 10 years working for Teagasc as a researcher in crop production and biofuel technology.
 John maintains strong links with his crop research background and supervises final year research in this area.
 He lectures in the crop science and production based modules delivered as part of the BSc in Sustainable Farm Management and Agribusiness.

 Dr Tomás Dwyer